Skip to main content

 VOSBs and SDVOSBs that have been verified by CVE before January 1, 2023 "will be deemed certified by the SBA during the time that remains in the firm's three-year term of eligibility."31 To assist with this transition, the SBA may extend the eligibility period for a business by up to one year.
 The SBA intends to do so for all CVE-verified VOSBs and SDVOSBs with terms of eligibility that expire within the first year that the SBA's certification program is in effect (i.e., on or before December 31, 2023).
 Once the term of eligibility ends, the business must be certified by the SBA.32

-For businesses that have not been verified by the VA CVE, there is a one-year grace period that ends on December 31, 2023.33 During this period, SDVOSBs may continue to rely upon their self-certifications.34 Beginning on January 1, 2024, an SDVOSB can rely on a self-certification only if it has submitted a certification application to the SBA and only until SBA issues a decision on that application.35 (Note that SBA's regulations do not establish a grace period for VOSBs.
+For businesses that have not been verified by the VA CVE, there is a one-year grace period that ends on December 31, 2023.33 During this period, SDVOSBs may continue to rely upon their self-certifications.34 Beginning on January 1, 2024, an SDVOSB can rely on a self-certification only if it submitted a certification application during the grace period to the SBA and only until SBA issues a decision on that application.35 (Note that SBA's regulations do not establish a grace period for VOSBs.
 This is because (1) the VA issues VOSB set-aside contracts pursuant to its Veterans First Contracting Program and there is no equivalent governmentwide program outside the VA; and (2) the VOSB certification requirement is not new because businesses competing in VA procurements set aside for VOSBs are subject to the existing CVE verification (now SBA certification) requirement to be eligible to compete.)

 Additionally — and consistent with SBA regulations regarding a business's size status and other socioeconomic statuses — a business's VOSB or SDVOSB status is determined as of the date on which the business submits its initial offer that includes price (or for indefinite-delivery, indefinite-quantity contracts where price is not required, at the time of the initial offer).36 This means that the offeror must meet the SBA certification requirement (subject to the grace period discussed above) at the time it submits its initial proposal for a VOSB or SDVOSB set-aside procurement or sole-source award.
 However, there are unique standards when recertifications are required at the order level.37